 WooCommerce shows the right intent by allowing the store owner to set COD only with certain shipping methods or with a minimum order amount.
 In addition, there are premium extensions available in the WooCommerce marketplace that adds more customization features to restrict this payment gateway in terms of location, order amount, shipping costs etc.

 A globally-preferred payment gateway option, PayPal is a safe, simple and hassle-free mode of payment for online stores.
 Store owners need to have a Premier or Business account with PayPal to accept payments.
 In PayPal Standard, there is no monthly fee, but PayPal may charge a fee for payment processing, proportional to the amount you receive.
 The fees depend on the currency used, the payment option, the location of the customer, the location of the store, the payment amount, and the account type of the store owner.

 Even when you opt for premium payment gateway extensions, you can keep PayPal Standard as a secondary payment gateway.
-It can be be a good alternative in case you come across any issues with your primary payment gateway.
-Lot of your customers may have personal PayPal accounts and many of them might just choose to pay by PayPal.
+It can be a good alternative in case you come across any issues with your primary payment gateway.
+A lot of your customers may have personal PayPal accounts and many of them might just choose to pay by PayPal.